When quantities are amenable to addition, one can use repeated addition to

 positions – which don't formally

-positions space has enough of the character of an addition that if one
+whose action on position-space has enough of the character of an addition that

-position with a translation – which maps the selected origin to the given
+identify each position with a translation – which maps the selected origin

-position – and thereby induce an additive structure on positions.
-None
+to the given position – and thereby induce an additive structure on

 In general, an addition is a binary operator which, given one of the things it knows how to add (to other things), maps that to a translation among the other things.
 In the case of a space of positions, any choice of origin provides an embedding of the space in its associated space of translations; in the case of a true addition, it so happens that there is a canonical one of these (which uses the additive identity as origin).
 We may thus unify the two cases by discussing the space of translations, anchored by: a requirement that there be some suitable embedding of the underlying space in its space of translations, and; a characterization of the action of translations and its relationship to such embeddings.

 The principal problem of constructing only rational scalings is that a real vector space of modest dimension can be construed as a vector space over the rationals of infinitely larger dimension; however, if the space itself provides its own topology, I suppose we can specify scalings as those continuous linear maps which commute with all other continuous linear maps.
 Continuity of the additive structure ensures the positive rationals show up among the scalings; the topology of the space itself should then do topological completion for us, at least if we can manage to establish an ordering.